vovchenso/snake_it/README.md

 ***SNAKE IT***

-To run the game run `npm run build` and simply open `src/client/index.html` in the browser.
+To run the game simply open `src/client/index.html` in the browser.

 Enjoy!